 As an alternative to the video series, we have also created a template PowerPoint presentation that you can use to frame and introduce each of the topics in the workbook.
-The template presentation also comes with a suggested script that mirrors the KEY POINTS narrative in each workbook.
+The template presentation comes with a suggested script that mirrors the Key Points narrative in the participant workbook.
 Regardless of whether you choose to cover the Key Points by having your participants read them in their workbooks, using the video series, or showing the template presentation, we recommend that you set aside about FIVE MINUTES for this portion, so your participants start off with some context on each topic before they engage with the questions in the workbook.